-Acc counting Program Requirements Credits Semester Taken Prerequisites ACC 120 College Accounting, Part I 3 MTH 105 (or concurrent enrollment) or equivalent score on the placement assessment for entry into MTH 110 ACC 125 College Accounting, Part II 3 Grade of "C" or better in ACC 120 ACC 130 Accounting Software Applications 3 Grade of "C" or better in ACC 120 ACC 135 Payroll Accounting 3 Grade of "C" or better in ACC 120 BUS 110 Principles of Business 3 None BUS 140 Business Communications 3 ENG 101 or concurrent enrollment Certificate of Achievement CIS 101 Personal Computer Applications 3 Keyboarding skill of 25 WPM or BUS 101 or CIS 100 recommended CIS 105 Spreadsheet Applications 3 CIS 101 CIS 115 Principles of E-Business 3 Keyboarding skill of 25 WPM recommended ENG 101 Composition I 3 Grade of "NC" or better in ENG 050 and RDG 050 or satisfactory score on Placement Assessments MTH Elective (MTH 105 or higher) 3 See course descriptions section of the catalog for individual course requirements Total Credit Hours Required fo Total Credit Hours Required for Certificate of Achievement Student wishing to complete the Certificate of Achievement should submit the Application for Graduation form.
+Acc Accounting Program Requirements Semester Taken Prerequisites ACC 120 College Accounting, Part I 3 MTH 105 (or concurrent enrollment) or equivalent score on the placement assessment for entry into MTH 110 ACC 125 College Accounting, Part II 3 Grade of "C" or better in ACC 120 ACC 130 Accounting Software Applications 3 Grade of "C" or better in ACC 120 ACC 135 Payroll Accounting 3 Grade of "C" or better in ACC 120 BUS 110 Principles of Business 3 None BUS 140 Business Communications 3 ENG 101 or concurrent enrollment Certificate of Achievement CIS 101 Personal Computer Applications 3 Keyboarding skill of 25 WPM or BUS 101 or CIS 100 recommended CIS 105 Spreadsheet Applications 3 CIS 101 CIS 115 Principles of E-Business 3 Keyboarding skill of 25 WPM recommended ENG 101 Composition I 3 Grade of "NC" or better in ENG 050 and RDG 050 or satisfactory score on Placement Assessments MTH Elective (MTH 105 or higher) 3 See course descriptions section of the catalog for individual course requirements Total Credit Hours Required for Certificate of Achievement 33 Student wishing to complete the Certificate of Achievement should submit the Application for Graduation form.
 The form is available through AccessOTC.
-Certificate of Achievement courses 33 ACC 220 Principles of Accounting I 3 MTH 105 or equivalent score on the placement asessment for entry into MTH 110 ACC 221 Advanced College Accounting 3 Grade of "C" or better in ACC 120 ACC 225 Managerial Accounting 3 None ACC 278 Case Study/Capstone 3 None BUS 160 Business Law 3 BUS 110 Associate of Applied Science Communication/English Elective 3 See course descriptions section of the catalog for individual Mathematics Elective (MTH 110 or higher) 3 course requirements PLS 101 American Government and Politics 3 None Related Elective 3 See course descriptions section of the catalog for individual Science Elective 3-4 course requirements TEC 285 Occupational Seminar 1 Minimum of 30 hours toward degree program or advisor's approval.
+Certificate of Achievement courses 33 ACC 220 Principles of Accounting I 3 MTH 105 or equivalent score on the placement assessment for entry into MTH 110 ACC 225 Managerial Accounting 3 None BUS 150 Principles of Management 3 BUS 110 BUS 160 Business Law 3 BUS 110 Communication/English Elective 3 See course descriptions section of the catalog for individual Associate of Applied Science Mathematics Elective (MTH 110 or higher) 3 course requirements PLS 101 American Government and Politics 3 None Related Elective 3 Con source descriptions section of the setalog for individual Related Elective 3 See course descriptions section of the catalog for individual course requirements Science Elective 3-4 ' TEC 285 Occupational Seminar 1 Minimum of 30 hours toward degree program or advisor's approval.
 Exit Exam See degree audit for course number Total Credit Hours Required for Associate of Applied Science 64 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
 The graduation application is student initiated by submission of the Application for Graduation form.
 The form is available through AccessOTC.